hilverd/lein-ns-dep-graph/README.md

 This is a Leiningen plugin to show the namespace dependencies of Clojure project sources as a graph.

-## Added Features

-For a custom named file add this -name <file-name-without-extension> to the command line run like this:

-    lein ns-dep-graph -name my-dep-graph

 ## Acknowledgements

 The plugin itself is tiny, all the hard work is done by